jon-j-warren/fantasy-hockey/README.md

 * Supplying beer (at least 2 beers per person attending the draft)
 * Supplying food (your choice; pizza or wings would be ideal - not just chips!)

 Before you ask, yes, this will be on your own dime.
-It'll be like $50-$100 to provide beer and food so if you're too broke to afford that then just don't come in last - simple as that!
+However, $35 of the league dues will be reserved in order to help cover _some_ of the costs (aka about enough to cover a case of beer).
+For the food though - you're on your own.
 If you're participating from out of province, then you'll need to arrange with someone else in the league to host it on your behalf (and if you have trouble finding someone, the commissioner can always lend a hand).
 Also, if you come in last and decide that you won't be participating in the league the following season, then you will need to send the commissioner $75 in order to cover what you'll be skipping out on.